Optimal and Unbiased Fluxes from Up-the-Ramp Detectors under Variable Illumination: Statistical Model

 with

 and

 In words, this new formalism says that we can use a starting guess ($\vec b_0$, $\vec f_0$), and then use gradient descent to calculate an improved subsequent guess, jointly fitting the $\vec b$ and $\vec f$.
 We then iterate this updating process until the parameters are no longer changing.
-It typically takes under five iterations to have all $\vec b$ elements changing by less than $1\times10^{-10}$ when the flux is relative high ($\geq100~e^-$), with the $\vec f$ elements changing by a similar magnitude.
+It typically takes under five iterations to have all $\vec b$ elements changing by less than $1\times10^{-10}$ when the flux is relative high ($\geq100~e^-$\bl{/read}), with the $\vec f$ elements changing by a similar magnitude.
 Another approach for optimizing the fitting code could make use of, for example, \texttt{autodiff} to numerically estimate Jacobian vectors and Hessian matrices to quickly arrive at the MAP while also accounting for the $\pmb V_p$ dependence on $f_p$ and $\vec b$ in Equation~\ref{eq:linear_heirarchy}.

-A direct comparison between the results of Gibbs sampling and the linearized model are compared in Appendix~\ref{sec:method_comp_appendix}, with the key takeaway being that they agree very well in mean estimates of all parameters but show slight differences in the widths and correlations of their distributions.
-For the remainder of the paper, all analyses will use the linearized model, as we have a fairly fast implementation that is similar to what most reduction pipelines would choose to employ.
+A direct comparison between the results of Gibbs sampling and the linearized model are compared in Appendix~\ref{sec:method_comp_appendix}, with the key takeaway being that they agree very well in mean estimates of all parameters but show slight differences in the widths and correlations of their distributions. \bl{While the posterior conditional distributions of $\vec f$ and $\vec b$ are both multivariate Gaussians (i.e. Equation}~\ref{eq:posterior_conditionals}\bl{), the joint posterior is not exactly Gaussian (though it is close).
+This is because both $\vec f$ and $\vec b$ appear in the covariance matrices of each other's posterior conditional definitions.
+The small width and correlation differences in the joint $\vec b$ and $\vec f$ posterior distribution are likely a consequence of the linearized method approximating a close-but-not-entirely-Gaussian distribution as exactly Gaussian, with the Gibbs method giving more slightly more accurate estimates of uncertainties.
+However, we are almost always interested in the mean estimate of $\vec b$, which we can use to correct the data and then measure the resulting best-fit flux, as discussed in the following subsection.
+Because the mean estimates of $\vec b$ and $\vec f$ for the Gibbs and linearized methods are effectively equivalent, we are safe to choose either method.} For the remainder of the paper, all analyses will use the linearized model, as we have a fairly fast implementation that is similar to what most reduction pipelines would choose to employ.
 We also note that, should the Gibbs method be desired, the linearized or Hessian-based results provide a good parameter initialization because it will be at the mode of the posterior distribution.
 An implementation of our fitting procedure can be found at \url{https://github.com/KevinMcK95/fit_time_dep_NIR_fluxes}.